Skip to main content

 noniot_excel

-• Building Name: Location information.
-Required.
+• buildingName: Building location information.
+Required;

-• Device Name: Device name.
-Multiple function points can share the same device name, and the system will treat these function points as part of the same device.
-Required.
+• deviceName: Device name.
+Multiple function points can fill in the same device name, and the system will consider these function points to belong to the same device.
+Required;

-• Function Type: Device function points, must match the function points in the selected model.
-Required.
+• functionType: Device function point, must match the function point under the selected device twins.
+Required;

-• Location: Device location.
-Optional.
+• location: Device location.
+Optional;

-• isIoT: Indicates whether it is an IoT device.
-If left empty, it defaults to non-IoT device.
+• isIot: Identifies whether it is an IoT device.
+If empty, defaults to non-IoT device.
 Optional.

 Upload Excel